 - a.
 Net investment in capital assets capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-The Corporation does not have net investment in capital assets at December 31, 2018 or 2017. - b.
+The Corporation did not have net investment in capital assets at December 31, 2019 and 2018. - b.
 Restricted net position net position with constraints placed on their use either by (1) external groups such as creditors or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation.
-The Corporation did not have restricted net position at December 31, 2018 or 2017. - c.
+The Corporation did not have restricted net position at December 31, 2019 and 2018. - c.
 Unrestricted net position all other net position that does not meet the definition of net investment in capital assets or restricted net position.